add-qwq/add-qwq/README.md

 ### 🚀 Goals:
 I aim to master these skills to:
-- Build robust web backends with PHP
+- Build powerful and secure web backends with PHP
 - Automate tasks and create useful tools with Python
 - Bring game ideas to life with C#
 - Design beautiful web interfaces with JS/CSS/HTML